 Why You Should Visit Disneyland During the Holidays

 If you’re looking for food, whether unique or traditional for the holidays, there’s enough here on the menus to please even the pickiest eaters.
 And nobody entertains like Disney.
-The Disneyland Christmas parades, shows and evening entertainment are joyful for all ages.
-My family and I live close to the Disneyland Resort, so we recently made a day trip to see the parks in their holiday glory.
+The Disneyland Christmas parade, shows and evening entertainment are joyful for all ages.
+Keep reading for my reasons why you need to visit Disneyland before the holiday offerings end!

-Festival of the Holidays
+Festival of Holidays

 My husband was thrilled to see the variety of beer options available and treated himself to an IPA.
 There are also many wines to choose from.
-Non-alcoholic sips include frozen chocolate milk, pumpkin spice hot chocolate and Merry Berry sherbet punch.
+Non-alcoholic sips include a warm peppermint chocolate float and Holiday Punch with lime sherbet and Sprite.

 If you are visiting after the New Year, there will also be a Three Kings Day celebration.
 Disney California Adventure park will be celebrating with displays, kids’ crafts and traditional sweets for sale.